Microchip-MPLAB-Harmony/net_apps_sam_e70_v71/apps/web_ftp_server_mpfs_fatfs/docs/readme_run_application.md

 ---
 [![MCHP](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)

-# TCP/IP WEB-NET & FTP SERVER with MPFS & FATF FS
+# TCP/IP WEB-NET & FTP SERVER Running Application

 This application uses more than one FS for the TCP/IP application demonstration.
 Here HTTP Net server uses Microchip Proprietary File System (MPFS) as a read only FS.
 Here MPFS FS reads web pages from Non-Volatile Memory (NVM) media which is used to store the web server pages.